infobip/omnia-sdk/README.md

 - translation_table.yaml (optional)
 - build.yaml (optional)

-2 options are supported right now, we will make it more flexible in the future:
+2 options are supported right now, we will make it more flexible in the future.

 #### With python package root